Reduce what you can, offset what you can’t™

 That’s our motto, and we’re proud of it.
 Everyone has a responsibility to reduce their individual carbon footprint, and there are lots of ways to do so.
 We encourage everyone to think about their lifestyle decisions and find opportunities to reduce their climate impact.

 You can get partway to carbon neutrality through how you live your life, i.e., reducing your carbon footprint, and get the rest of the way there by supporting Carbonfund.org’s carbon offset projects.

 Did you know that the energy used to produce, deliver and dispose of junk mail produces more greenhouse gas emissions than 2.8 million cars?
-You can dramatically reduce your junk mail through the service of our nonprofit partner 41pounds, which will contact dozens of direct mail companies to remove your name from lists, including catalogs you specify.
-The cost is $41 for everyone in your household for five years.
-Click here for more information.
+You can dramatically reduce your junk mail through services of companies like ecocycle or CatalogChoice, which provide recommendations and assistance in removing your name from various direct mailing lists, including catalogs you specify.

 Here are some more ideas to get you started on your zero-carbon journey: